Diversity from Human Feedback: Experiments

 We first train the models with the human preference data and use the following metrics to evaluate whether the behavior descriptors learned by different methods are consistent with human preference. \begin{itemize} \item \textbf{Most Similar Accuracy}: The accuracy of selecting the most similar pair in each triple of data, which is calculated by the proportion of making correct selections. \item \textbf{Most Diverse Accuracy}: The accuracy of selecting the most diverse pair in each triple of data. \item \textbf{Preference Accuracy}: The accuracy of selecting the most similar pair and the most diverse pair in each triple of data at a time.
 Note that as there are three pairs in each triple of data, selecting the most similar pair and the most diverse pair correctly also implies predicting the preference of three pairs correctly. \item \textbf{Pair-wise Accuracy}: The accuracy of predicting the preference of two pairs, i.e., whether one pair is more diverse than the other under human preference, in each triple of data. \end{itemize}

 The results are shown in Figure~\ref{fig:accuracy}.
 The accuracy of all variants of DivHF is better than Auto-encoder in all environments, indicating that DivHF can really learn from human preferences and predict behaviors that are consistent with human preferences.
 DivHF achieves the best accuracy in most cases, except the environment Humanoid Uni where DivHF w/o CE (i.e., DivHF using simple loss in Eq.~(\ref{eq:Vanilla-loss})) performs better.
-This may be due to the challenging nature of Humanoid Uni, which has the largest search space among these four environments and leads to the worst performance of all the DivHF variants.
-Overall, DivHF has the best average ranking, as shown in Table~\ref{tab:accuracy}.
+This may be due to the fact that it has the largest search space and has a relatively different landscape.
+Note that DivHF shows sudden boost in performance in HalfCheetah and Ant, which may be because that LSTM networks are difficult to train and behavior spaces are difficult to learn.
+The sudden boost in training LSTM networks can also be observed in other works~\cite{lstm-pomdp2,lstm-pomdp3}.
+DivHF also performs better than QDHF among these four environments, showing that optimizing the proportion is better than optimizing the difference.
+Overall, DivHF has the best average ranking on Preference Accuracy, as shown in Table~\ref{tab:accuracy}.